mikedory/smores/README.md

 ### For Your Project

-* Install the library in your project directory with `npm install sooty`
+* Install the library in your project directory with `npm install smores`

 ### For Development